-Our Nursery Schools ,as a group where approximately 40% of the children are children with English as an additional language and 20% of children come from homes where other additional languages are spoken.
+Within our Nursery Schools approximately 40% of the children speak English as an additional language and 20% of children who come from homes where additional languages are spoken.
 The term EAL means 'English as an additional language' and includes those children for whom English is not the first language spoken at home and children who are bilingual.

 • To create a welcoming and supportive environment which will encourage EAL children to participate fully in all areas of nursery life.

 • To value and respect the cultural and linguistic identities of EAL children, and use these to enrich the learning of all children.

 • To develop the oral and literacy skills of EAL children so that they can understand and use English confidently and competently across the curriculum and maximise their potential in all areas of nursery life.

 EAL children are entitled to the full curriculum.
 We value, respect and celebrate the cultural identities and experiences of all children and these are celebrated through both class based and nursery wide activities.
 We recognise that the use and development of each child's home language is an essential part of the child's linguistic development.
 We support cultural and linguistic diversity through our displays using a variety of resources, such as artefacts, books, posters, maps, tapes and musical instruments.
 Children's religious and cultural beliefs and backgrounds are celebrated and valued through circle time and activities.
 Parents and members of the community are a valued resource and are utilised to enrich children’s learning and cultural awareness.
 Parents are invited and welcomed into the nursery community and encouraged to participate in the life of the nursery.
 Parents (and staff) may be used as interpreters for other families, help in the classroom, go on trips, and share experiences and expertise.

 The staff are the fundamental resource for raising the achievement of EAL learners.
 Multicultural and language resources are found across the nursery schools and are available for use by any member of staff.
 Additional resources can be purchased as required.